PabRod/Chaos-and-neutrality/readme.md

 ![FlowChart](./figs/flow_chart.png "Flow chart")

 # Usage
+0. Download or clone all files
-1. Add these folders and subfolders to Matlab's path.
+1. Add all folders and subfolders to Matlab's path.
   1. (Optional).
 Browse to the `test` folder and execute `test_run.m` to test the integrity of the package (it takes around **20 seconds** in a standard personal computer).
 If you are familiar with the Matlab Unit testing engine, `runtests` can also be used here.
 3. Browse to the main folder, and execute `launch.m`.
 This will reproduce all data and figures used in the paper.